tfcp68/yantrix/docs/syntax/110_reducers.md

 Most importantly, reducers are [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 That means the updated data state is dependent solely on the current `State` and whatever data is carried with `Action`

 All `Reducers` are called within `FSM`s, that are generated with code from Yantrix diagrams, and are the essence of the framework and the most important concept to conceive for using Yantrix.
-They are the carrier of application logic, delivered in tiny bundles, each attached to a certain `State` of the finite state machine and it's possible transitions, which are atomic and transactional.
+They are the carrier of application logic, delivered in tiny bundles, each attached to a certain `State` of the finite state machine.
+They are defined in a `note` block attached to a certain `State`, and are actually invoked right before the `FSM` transitions to that `State`.
+Reducers are run in the same order they are mentioned.

 ## Directive